-The Office of Multicultural Affairs houses six student organizations.
+The Office of Multicultural Affairs houses seven student organizations.

 Black Scholars Unlimited

 Black Scholars Unlimited is a prestigious organization designed to achieve academic